aquemy/YASSG/blog/2021-02-03-correlation-is-not-causation-limits.md

 # Introduction

 We went from a world where the slightest correlation was treated as causation to a world where anytime the light is put on any correlation, it attracts a horde wielding "correlation is not causation" as a mantra, preventing any further thinking.
 The common point between the two aforementioned situations is that people still do not know the definition of correlation, independence and causation.
-By definition I do not mean only the mathematical definition, but also what these terms implyand their limits in practice.
+By definition I do not mean only the mathematical definition, but also what these terms imply and their limits in practice.

 In this article I will share some thoughts and examples to go further than the simple "correlation is not causation" slogan.
 I will also discuss if the concept of correlation is somehow useful, as observing directly a linear relationship is easier than interpreting the indicator itself.
+We will talk only about the problems related to the correlation coefficient: we will not discuss any model of causation[^1].

-To be honest, I decided to write this article just before reading *The Book of Why* by Judea Pearl, as an exercise to compared my understanding before and after.
+[^1]: To be honest, I decided to write this article just before reading *The Book of Why* by Judea Pearl, as an exercise to compared my understanding of causation before and after.

-Future articles will cover more in depth the notions of independence, correlation, causality and the limits of $p$-value based science.
+Future articles will cover more in depth the notions of independence, correlation, causality and the limits of $p$-value based science without proper causation model.

 # Linear correlation coefficient